‘Abortion absolutely is healthcare’: U.S. House panel told as GOP pursues nationwide ban - NewsBreak

 ‘Abortion absolutely is healthcare’: U.S. House panel told as GOP pursues nationwide ban

-Kelsey Leigh, a Pittsburgh woman who had an abortion at 20 weeks and who now works with people seeking abortion care, addresses the U.S. House Committee on Oversight and Reform during a hearing on Thursday, Sept.
-29, 2022 (Screen Capture).
+Kelsey Leigh, a Pittsburgh woman who had an abortion at 20 weeks and who now works with people seeking abortion care, addresses the U.S. House Committee on Oversight and Reform during a hearing Thursday, Sept.
+29, 2022.
+(Screen Capture)

 A nationwide abortion ban would widen disparities in healthcare and drive up the maternal mortality rate, particularly among Black women, physicians and advocates told a U.S. House panel on Thursday.